-The intended recipients of the personal information are:

-- officers within the Council;

-- data service providers engaged by the Council from time to time;

-- any other agent of the Council; and

-• (INSERT NAME OF OTHER INTENDED RECIPIENTS)

-The supply of information by you is: Voluntary Not voluntary -------------------------------------- ----------- --------------- maybe unable to process your application.

-If you cannot provide, or do not wish to provide, the information sought, the Council will be unable to process your application.

-Council is collecting this personal information from you in order to:

-You may make application for access or amendment to information held by Council.

-You may also make a request that Council suppress your personal information from a public register.
-Council will consider any such application in accordance with the PPIPA.

-Council is to be regarded as the agency that holds the information.
-However, if it is not Council who holds or controls the information, please state below who does:

-(INSERT NAME OF AGENCY WHO HOLDS OR CONTROLS THE INFORMATION)

-Signature

-Name to be printed

-Date signed / /
+(PPIPA).
+The intended recipients of the personal i nformation are: officers within the Council; data service providers engaged by the Council from tim e to time; any other agent of the Council; and I • (INSERT I NAME OF OTHER INTENDED RECIPIENTS) The supply of information by you is: □ Voluntary □ Not voluntary If you cannot provide, or do not wish to p provide, the informati on sought, the Council □ maybe unable to process your applicular of maybe unable to proces Council is collecting this personal inform ation from you in ord ler to: You may make application for access or amendment to inform mation held by Council.
+You may also make a request that Coun public register.
+Council will consider a PPIPA.
+Council is to be regarded as the agency not Council who holds or controls the inf (INSERT NAME OF AGENCY WHO HOLDS OR CONTROL S THE INFORMATION) Enquiries concerning this matter can be addressed to: Signature Name to be printed Date signed / / 1